-What are the different types of sutures?
+What are the different suture types?

 View Suture Materials Chart for properties of different suture materials.